 5 tips for working with your accountant during Self Assessment season

-This time of year, it pays more than ever to be on your accountant’s good side.
+If you’ve ever been caught in the rush to file your tax return on time you’ll know that it pays more than ever to be on your accountant’s good side as the 31st January deadline approaches.
 Follow these tips and you’ll be able to save time on your Self Assessment, reduce errors and most importantly, become your accountant’s favourite client.

 1. Prep your paperwork